aarshe22/code-buddy/NETWORK_SECURITY.md

 ## Port Strategy

-All services use the internal Docker network (`dev-stack-network`) for inter-service communication.
+All services use the internal Docker network (`code-buddy-network`) for inter-service communication.
 Only essential ports are exposed to the host.

 ## External Ports (Exposed to Host)